US STOCKS-Wall St closes higher on eve of Fed decision; investors assess earnings

 Of the 279 companies in the S&P 500 that have reported earnings to date, over 78% have beaten analyst estimates, per LSEG data.
 Analyst expect earnings growth of 4.9% for S&P 500 companies in the third quarter.

-VF CorpVFC.N shares sold off after the Vans sneaker maker withdrew its annual forecast.
-Arista NetworksANET.N stock rallied after it gave an upbeat fourth-quarter revenue outlook.
+VF CorpVFC.N shares sold off almost 14% after the Vans sneaker maker withdrew its annual forecast.
+But Arista NetworksANET.N stock rallied 14% after it gave an upbeat fourth-quarter revenue outlook.

-Sarepta TherapeuticsSRPT.O shares plummeted on the failure ofits muscle disorder gene therapy in a late-stage trial.
-Shares of Sarepta's client, Catalent CTLT.N, also fell.
+Sarepta TherapeuticsSRPT.O shares plummeted 37.5% on the failure ofits muscle disorder gene therapy in a late-stage trial.
+Shares of Sarepta's client, Catalent CTLT.N, fell 13.9%.

+Advancing issues outnumbered declining ones on the NYSE by a 2.31-to-1 ratio; on Nasdaq, a 1.69-to-1 ratio favored advancers.

+The S&P 500 posted 1 new 52-week highs and 15 new lows; the Nasdaq Composite recorded 16 new highs and 262 new lows.

 10 of 11 major S&P 500 sectors eye monthly losses https://tmsnrt.rs/40icreg